simonrus/about/notes/learning/notes/Draft-2020-12-01-Introduction-to-HMM.md

 ![full graph](https://simonrus.github.io/about/assets/img/2020-12_BCJR_Trellis.svg "Graph"){:height="80%" width="80%"}

+#

 # Hidden Markov Models
-The best resource to start with HMMs is the the article to L.A.
-Rabiner “A tutorial on hidden Markov models and selected applications in speech recognition”
+The best resource to start with HMMs is the article of L.A.
+Rabiner “A tutorial on hidden Markov models and selected applications in speech recognition”.

 #